victor-david/panama/README.md

 # Panama ∑en
-A desktop application for writers.
+A Windows desktop application for writers.
 Manages titles (articles, stories, etc.), publishers, submissions and more.

 ## General Description
 **Panama ∑en** is a desktop application for writers that enables you to keep track of various types of writing (articles, stories, etc),